pramcistudent/bookstore-milestone-four/README.md

 - see my profile page and order history.
 - see the price of each book and be able to read more information about the book.
 - be able to see user reviews to help me decide if I want to purchase the book.
+- be able to leave my own book review.
 - receive and email as order confirmation for my purchase.
 - be able to track my order.